Here is what to expect from parliament next week

 Source: www.ghanaweb.com

-Seven ministers are expected to appear before the house to respond to questions, which include urgent and oral questions.
+Seven Ministers are expected to appear before the house in parliament to answer questions during the third week.

-The ministers expected to appear are the Minister for the Volta Region, Minister for the Interior, Minister for Food and Agriculture, Minister for Health, Minister for Environment, Science and Technology, Minister for Railways Development, and Minister for Roads and Highways.
+The ministers expected to appear are; the Minister for Youth and Sports, Minister for the Oti Region, Minister for food and Agriculture, Minister for Lands and Natural resources, Minister for the interior, Minister for Roads and Highways and Minister for Fisheries and Aquaculture Development.

 The ministers will respond to over 40 questions during the week.